Originally posted on 7 August 2023, updated 7 January 2025

-Vapes have been a hot topic of conversation for a good few years now, but a new risk is emerging that many didn’t foresee: vape battery fires.
+Vapes have been a hot topic of conversation for a good few years now, but a new risk is emerging that many didn’t foresee: vape fires.

 As the Guardian points out, every year around 138m single-use vapes are sold in the UK; they are instantly recognisable and are sold in bulk on our high streets.